Steven Cowley: Awards and honours

 Cowley was also elected a Fellow of the American Physical Society (APS) in 1998, the Institute of Physics (FInstP) in 2004 and the Royal Academy of Engineering (FREng) in 2014.
-He was awarded and honorary fellowship of the Institute of Engineering and Technology in 2015.
+He was awarded an honorary fellowship of the Institute of Engineering and Technology in 2015.
 In 2011, he was appointed to the UK Government's Council for Science and Technology.

 In the 2018 Birthday Honours, Cowley was appointed a Knight Bachelor for services to science and to the development of nuclear fusion.
 In July 2019, Cowley was awarded the honorary degree of Doctor of Science (honoris causa) by the University of Lancaster for his standing as the international authority on fusion energy.

+Family

+Steven Cowley is the grandson of John Duncan Cowley, who was the director of the School of Librarianship of the University of London.
+He is also the great-great-nephew of Sir Arthur Ernest Cowley.

+Cowley met his future wife, Margaret Koval, during his graduate studies at Princeton University when she arrived as a new graduate student.
+Koval worked as an Emmy-award-winning television writer, producer, and director for ABC and PBS.
+She is now a painter.
+They married in 1985, shortly before Cowley defended his doctoral thesis.
+The couple has two sons: Brendan and Sean.